#SIGGRAPHAsia | #SIGGRAPHAsia2022

 - Submit Final Piece a Month Before Conference (at discretion of Real-Time Live!
 Chair)

 Must bring TWO copies of the presentation technology on-site along with all applicable hardware.
 (To provide insurance in the event that the primary technology crashes/fails during the live event.)
 If the technology was also accepted to another area of the conference, you will be required to bring an additional copy of your technology (for a total of THREE copies).
-No technology will be moved once it is set up for Real-Time Live! on the afternoon of Friday, 17 December 2021.
+No technology will be moved once it is set up for Real-Time Live! on the Morning of Friday, 9 December 2022.

-- Arrive in Tokyo, Japan Before Noon on 14 December 2021
+- Arrive in Daegu, South Korea Before Noon on 6 December 2022

-Arrange travel to Tokyo, Japan to arrive BEFORE NOON on 14 December 2021 for presenter check-in and tech setup.
+Arrange travel to Daegu, South Korea to arrive BEFORE NOON on 6 December 2022 for presenter check-in and tech setup.
 ALL presenters must be present at that time.

 Real-Time Live! submitters notified

 September – October 2022

 Mandatory virtual rehearsals will take place using video conferencing software.
 You will be expected to demonstrate your entire presentation in 6 – 8 minutes or under the Real-Time Live!
 Committee.

 Final delivery of rehearsal video and script, Confirmations due, alongside submission updates and permissions for representative image and video.

 (At the discretion of Real-Time Live!
 Chair) Upload a copy of the final piece (executable or equivalent) a month before the conference to a designated SIGGRAPH server.
 Enhancements to the technology are encouraged after that time, but all core codes must be complete.